 While all dishes are crowd-pleasers, a clear champion emerges for longtime patrons: the omu-hayashi rice.
 Fluffy eggs envelop steaming rice, bathed in a homemade demi-glace — a dark, rich concoction simmered for over two weeks.
 Earning a Michelin Bib Gourmand in 2024, grill GRAND proves that quality endures, better late than never.

-Food tours and cooking classes in Asakusa
+Best Japanese food tours and cooking classes in Asakusa

 Most of Tokyo is modern, with some areas even edging on futuristic, but Asakusa has an undying retro atmosphere.
 You could — and you should — spend a whole day in Asakusa to soak in the history and culture.
 Food tours and cooking classes are a great way to dive deeper.
-Here are a few recommended experiences in the neighborhood:
+Here are a few recommended experiences in the neighborhood!